loganmcbroom/Loton/README.md

 	OpenCL:
 		This should exist on most computers already.
-		Not having an OpenCL installed is not a problem I've had to solve, so contact me if you need help with it.
+		Contact me if you need help with it.

 	Qwt
 		I don't know of a build of this not relying on QtCreator.